640 South State StreetDover, Delaware 19901

 Your symptoms will be closely watched and managed as needed.
-If severe liver damage takes place, a liver transplant may be needed.
+If severe liver damage takes place, you may need a liver transplant.

 Long-term or chronic hepatitis B can cause severe liver damage.
+The most severe liver damage is called cirrhosis.
+The liver stops functioning properly.
 This could lead to the need for a liver transplant.

 Liver failure can lead to death.